Deadpikle/macOS-Rich-Text-Editor/README.md

 RichTextEditor-iOS
 ==================
 -Forked by Deadpikle for additional fixes and features.
-Readme updates TODO.-
+Readme updates TODO.
+There have been many enhancements and improvements.
+Please bug me for an updated README if I forget, which I probably will.
+The code is by no means perfectly clean, but it does function!
+Be wary of using the stock undo/redo with bulleted lists —- it often fails.
+Also, I have no idea how CocoaPods updates with forks work, so if someone needs me to do that, please point me in the right direction…-

 RichTextEditor for iPhone &amp; iPad